 Local sights include the Rhode Island and Connecticut Shoreline including beaches in Narragansett and Matunuck, Rhode Island, Providence, Cape Cod and Mystic, CT.

 Self guided campus visits to Brown, MIT, Harvard, Yale and other institutions in the area can also be arranged.
 Tours offered by institutions can be joined if possible.

 The cost of the weekend program is in addition to the regular Academy Fee, and includes transport and admission costs only.
-Students can carry a packed lunch or purchase food of their choice locally.
+Students who have dietary restrictions can carry a packed lunch or purchase food of their choice locally.